Ivy Williams: Career

 Williams did not enter private practice, but taught law at the Society of Oxford Home Students from 1920 to 1945, making her the first woman to teach law at an English university.
 In 1923 she became the first woman to be awarded the degree of DCL (Doctor of Civil Law) in Oxford for her published work, The Sources of Law in the Swiss Civil Code.
 In 1956, she was elected an Honorary Fellow of St Anne's College, Oxford.

 Personal and later life

 She enjoyed tennis, travelling, gardening, and driving.
 She learned to read Braille after she began to lose her sight in later life, and she wrote a Braille primer which was published by the National Institute for the Blind in 1948.

 She died in Oxford in 1966.

 Dedications

 In 2020, barrister Karlia Lykourgou set up the first outfitter dedicated to offering courtwear for women.
 She named it Ivy & Normanton, in honour of Williams and Helena Normanton.

-A blue plaque to her memory was installed on her home at 12 King Edward Street, Oxford on 21 September 2020.
+A blue plaque to her memory was installed on her home at 12 King Edward Street, Oxford, on 21 September 2020.

 Family

-Williams was born in Newton Abbot in Devon and educated privately.
+Williams was born in Newton Abbot in Devon and was educated privately.
 Her parents were Emma and George St Swithin Williams.
 Her father was a solicitor.
 Her brother Winter Williams became a barrister, but died in an accident on 14 July 1903.